ctrl-alt-del/devenv/README.md

 ======

 ### About
 I use both Mac and Windows regularly and sometimes Ubuntu as well.
 Although I mostly use Mac as my coding machine, I am very interested in coding on my Windows machine as well.
-After some reseaches as well as trials and errors, I am able to setup the dev environment on my Windows machine and I am pretty happy with it so far.
+After some researches as well as trials and errors, I am able to setup the dev environment on my Windows machine and I am pretty happy with it so far.
 I think it may be a good idea to share the setup process with the community, and hopefully it can save other people some time :).

 ### Disclaimer
 This document and bash scripts will be updated piece by piece and I will try my best to describe the process step by step.
 Please feel free to let me know if you see anything confusing/unclear/wrong or you have any recommendations.
 Thank you :).